 Creative Direction is a wide and deep program shaping the newest evolution of the fashion designer, the Creative Director.
-This is one who leads a design studio, the identity of a fashion brand, as well as specials project in the society of the spectacle, with the typical sensorial and conceptual approach required from art management.
+This is one who leads a design studio, the identity of a fashion brand, as well as special projects in the society of the spectacle, with the typical sensorial and conceptual approach required from art management.

-Creative Direction is based on 3 intersected areas.
-Design: the trend and cultural research resulting in a visualised concept.
-Brand: a market analysis resulting in brand identity strategy.
-Communications: the creation of written, visual and motion contents to be created and delivered by a team.
+The Master in Creative Direction is based on 3 intersected areas: design; the trend and cultural research resulting in a visualised concept, brand; a market analysis resulting in brand identity strategy and communications; the creation of written, visual and motion contents delivered by a team.

-The academic year is 9 months long, from June to October, with a total of 800 teaching hours, valuable for 90 credits.
+Lessons take place from October to June and amount to a total of 700 contact hours.
+There is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
 English language proficiency and experience in the field are required.
-Candidates with work experience or relevant studies in fashion and related fields will be selected after a enrolment questionnaire and an interview with the course’s leading teacher.
+Candidates with work experience or relevant studies in fashion and related fields are eligible and selected after the admission process.

 Sociology of the Imaginary: anthropology and psychology.
 Creative Direction: conceiving, visualising, briefing and implementing a concept.
 Trend Forecasting: spotting and then anchoring a trend to the main concept.
 Trend Lab: experimenting with colours and materials.
 Advanced Fashion Design: transforming a concept into a fashion collection or set of accessories.
 Fashion Design Management: managing creative teams and environments from the brief to the final product.